I don’t consider it a strong class unless I finish it with a “fuck-my-life” type of mantra.

 How much will it cost you?

 The class itself could range from 15,- Eur to 20,- Eur, depending on the city and the studio.
-I live in Amsterdam and the most of the classes are around 15,- Eur per session.
+I live in Bratislava now and one of the studios here – HYC studio charges 12 Euros per session which is a fair price.
 Once you get bananas about it, the smart thing to do is to buy an unlimited subscription or a 10-entry card.
 It will save you tons of money.

 Mats will typically cost you about 15,- Eur to 60,- Eur, depending on the manufacturer.